MAY 2026:

 Photograph by Tania Barricklo _________________________________________________________________________________

-His work has been widely translated and won numerous awards, including the inaugural BBC National Short Story Award.
+His work has been widely translated and won many awards, including an O. Henry Award and the inaugural BBC National Short Story Award.
 He has been a finalist for the T.S.
-Eliot Prize, the Forward Prize, the LA Times Book Prize and the Writers Prize (formerly the Rathbones Folio Prize0.
+Eliot Prize, the Forward Prize, the LA Times Book Prize and the Writers Prize (formerly the Rathbones Folio Prize).
 His first novel, The Horned Man, was a New York Times Notable Book, and his second, Seven Lies, was longlisted for the Man Booker Prize.
+He is a Fellow of the Royal Society of Literature.

 Critical appraisals of his work include reviews by James Wood in The Guardian and Gabriele Annan in the New York Review of Books.